Pet Dental Care

 - Dental Extractions When Necessary

 - Oral nerve blocks (freezing) and pain management

 - Home Care Products & Education (brushing techniques, dental diets, appropriate oral care treats and products, etc.)

-Just as we have a hygienist clean our teeth, we do the same for our patients.
+Just as a hygienist cleans our teeth, we do the same for our patients.
 We clean all teeth above and below the gum line to remove the accumulated tartar and then polish the teeth surfaces, and apply a fluoride paste.
 Your pets' breath will smell so much better afterwards!

 These allow us to assess the internal tooth structure and surrounding bone to determine whether there are abscesses, bone loss, etc. and help us determine whether extraction is necessary.

 If there is too much damage done to a tooth or the surrounding tissues, we often have to extract teeth.
 This is usually due to broken tooth, abscesses, or periodontal disease which causes loose teeth and painful inflamed gums.
 In cats, tooth resorption eats away at the tooth and the roots, causing holes in the tooth that can be painful or become infected.